What is sexual harassment?

 • sexual comments or jokes

-• physical behaviour, including unwelcomed sexual advances, touching and various forms of sexual assault
+• physical behaviour, including unwelcomed sexual advances

 • displaying pictures, photos or drawings of a sexual nature